stackify/stackify-log-monolog/README.md

 $logger->warning('something happened');
 ```

-If you use [MonologBundle](https://github.com/symfony/MonologBundle) it makes sence to configure Stackify handler using Symfony DependencyInjection configuration files:
+If you use [MonologBundle](https://github.com/symfony/MonologBundle) it is best to configure the Stackify handler using the Symfony DependencyInjection configuration files:
 ```yml
 # YML example
 services: